Salmon River in Idaho

 Dropping in elevation, the river widens and the spruce forest opens up to vistas of pine-studded mountains.
 Rafts drift quietly over deep pools of transparent water—home to native cutthroat and rainbow trout.
 Guides stop the group often to visit nearby Native American pictographs and pioneer homesteads.
 Our river guides are intimately familiar with this majestic canyon and use their interpretive knowledge to help draw the silent stories from these historic places.

 Many of the trips we run on the Salmon River are designed for families and designated as Family Magic rafting trips.
-These trips on the Salmon River in Idaho are fun, intermediate white water family trips that blend stunning scenery with hot sun, warm water, great rapids and the most beautiful white sand beaches of any river in the world.
+These trips on the Salmon River in Idaho are fun, intermediate white water family trips that blend stunning scenery with the hot sun, warm water, great rapids and the most beautiful white-sand beaches of any river in the world.

 From the put-in spot near Whitebird, Idaho, your family rafting trips float 60 miles of the Salmon River, through twisted volcanic canyons, steep mountains and a seemingly endless western sky.
 As cliffs and boulders constrict the river, raft-bouncing Class II-IV rapids quench your thirst for white water excitement.
 Between the rapids, we relax, drift and enjoy the mountain vistas.
 You're likely to spot soaring eagles, and we'll stop occasionally for short hikes to historic sites.